lisa-lumos/Snowflake/09-data-sharing.md

 ## General data sharing tasks
 ### Managing Reader Accounts
-Reader accounts enable providers to share data with consumers who are not Snowflake customers and no not prefer to be.
+Reader accounts enable providers to share data with consumers who are not Snowflake customers, and not prefer to be.

 Provider need ACCOUNTADMIN role, or the CREATE ACCOUNT global privilege to proceed.